 Shopping At Oxford covered Market – Oxford Day

-In your one day visit to Oxford you cannot miss the Covered Market.
+In your one day visit to Oxford, you cannot miss the Covered Market.
 It is a complex of over 40 shops and food stands.
-It is covered, so you can use it as a good spot where chill and relax even in a raining day (thing which happen quite often in United Kingdom, the weather here is not clearly forecastable).
+It is covered, so you can use it as a good spot where chill and relax even in a raining day (a thing which happens quite often in the United Kingdom, the weather here is not clearly forecastable).

 The Oxford Covered Market is absolutely worth to be visited, it is an

 The Cheese Shop, call The Oxford Cheese Shop is the famous spot where stop for everybody.
-It has various kind of cheese from everywhere in UK and over.
-For a full immersion in the Covered Market, stop by the Cake Shop.
-This is also one of the best spot where take shots with your camera.
-The shop has got a big window, where great master cakes are preparing delicious pieces..
+It has various kind of cheese from everywhere in the UK and over.
+For full immersion in the Covered Market, stop by the Cake Shop.
+This is also one of the best spots where take shots with your camera.
+The shop has got a big window, where great master cakes are preparing delicious pieces.

 Oxford sightseeing tour

-There are a lot of way to explore Oxford.
-We don’t aim to have the best Oxford Travel Blog tips, but we are happy to help travellers to have an average idea on what are the Oxford things to see and do.
+There are a lot of ways to explore Oxford.
+We don’t aim to have the best Oxford Travel Blog tips, but we are happy to help travellers to have an average idea of what are the Oxford things to see and do.
 Even if you are planning to spend 3 days in Oxford you will be able to fill your list as much.

-The city is small, but rich of history and culture.
-We suggest to follow those few steps and make your own Oxford self guided walking tour.
+The city is small but rich in history and culture.
+We suggest to follow those few steps and make your own Oxford self-guided walking tour.
 Enjoy your Oxford University visit.

 Harry Potter Tour Oxford – Oxford one day itinerary

-If you are an Harry Potter fan, you cannot absolutely miss a visit to Oxford.
+If you are a Harry Potter fan, you cannot absolutely miss a visit to Oxford.
 Not everyone knows, some of the best locations in the famous movie, have as scenario Oxford.
 Are you ready for your Harry Potter Tour Oxford

 Oxford is not only the filming location for some of the Harry Potter Saga, but it is also where the producers source the real inspiration for the films.
 This will be a guide to the Harry Potter Locations to visit in Oxford, try to write it down, and don’t miss any.